geo-python/site/source/lessons/L2/git-basics.rst

     $ ls -a

 Tada!
 You now have a local version of your exercise-2 repository!
+You should see ``.git`` listed on the screen - this is a hidden folder that contains all the information that Git needs for version control.
 **Check the status of your local git repository** usin the :code:`git status` command, which provides change information about the repository (this is the most common git command - use it often!):

 .. code-block:: bash